 Now, obviously there are reasons for this.
 The NPF doesn’t nearly have the reach or popularity like MLB does.
 It was formed in 2004, features just six teams and is still growing.
 That’s fine.

 But it can be argued that we — the viewers — help perpetuate this problem.
 The Women’s College World Series draws plenty of viewers and attention, so why doesn’t that extend beyond into the NPF?
-These girls are, after all, the best of the best from the college level.
+These girls are, after all, the best of the best coming out of college softball.

 More viewers reportedly watched the 2015 Women’s College World Series — between the Florida Gators and the Michigan Wolverines — than they did the Men’s College World Series that year.
 TV ratings like that paired with the fact that college teams haul in increasingly huge revenue numbers every year suggest the sport is growing.
 Maybe it’s something that will take time.